teddyng/OpenGL-TankMazeGame/README.md

 An OpenGL project for COMPUTER VISION & GRAPHICS (EEE2041), University of Surrey Electronic Engineering with Computer Systems 2016-2017

-"Your task is to develop a 3rd person maze action game using OpenGL.
-The goal of the game is to navigate a tank around a maze using the keyboard and mouse and eliminate all targets within a time limit while avoiding traps and falling off the edges.
-An outline of the functionality you are required to implement is given below.
-Marks will be awarded for providing additional functionality and for ease of user interaction."
+## Introduction

 If you are visiting this page because you are also doing the same assessment, start early because this is probably the best and the most enjoyable coursework you will ever do.

 How I completed this project, I am a fairly bad programming, and I have no idea with OpenGL is, I still have to search up how to make a switch case and how to read from file, this is how bad I am in programming.
 My deadline was Monday and I started on Saturday, thinking I need to pass, attendance is 20% already, I just need to model a tank and some crate and I will have passed.
 Unfortunately, I only turn up to labs to sign the attendance sheet and left after 10 minutes, so I have absolutely no idea about OpenGL.
 So my 48 hours hackathon begins.

-Saturday
+## The Task

+> "Your task is to develop a 3rd person maze action game using OpenGL.
+The goal of the game is to navigate a tank around a maze using the keyboard and mouse and eliminate all targets within a time limit while avoiding traps and falling off the edges.
+An outline of the functionality you are required to implement is given below.
+Marks will be awarded for providing additional functionality and for ease of user interaction."

+## Timeline of my porgramming / 48 hours hackathon

+**Saturday**

 2pm - arrived at Lab, go through all tutorial, which I end up playing a game called 'FTL' on my laptop for 3 hours, until 6pm